Irrational-Encoding-Wizardry/guide.encode.moe/encoding/masking-limiting-etc.md

 In effect,
 this applies the filtering only to the unmasked areas of the clip, leaving the masked details/edges intact.
-(In this context,
-“masked” means that the pixels in question are white in the mask clip.)

 Mask clips are usually grayscale, i.e. they consist of only one plane and thus contain no color information.